 The base word, fix, means to repair or put right.
 I can fix this bicycle so it works again.
-The suffix, -able, means is capable of or can be.

 Fixable describes something that can be repaired or put right.
 Fixable - The brakes on this bicycle were made to be fixable.